 Again, the list is long.
 I don’t buy the convenient focus on one year and one part of the world.
 It maintains selfish Eurocentrism and trashes the achievements and aspirations of billions who live outside that bubble.

-I have some suggestions based on the efforts I’m making to escape such narrowness and negativity.
+I have some suggestions based on the efforts I’m making daily to escape such narrowness and negativity.

 Think about what you could do to prevent the awfulness you’ve diagnosed – it doesn’t have to be big